 The contemporary Town Centre building comprises a glazed cylindrical form at the junction with Bangup Lane.
 The building is otherwise predominantly render finished and the window proportions contemporary.
-This is a landmark structure that characterises the street today.
+The facia signage and poorly weathered appearance of this building currently detract from the character of the Architectural Conservation Area in this location.

-Map 7.5_Map Locating Claregate Street
+Fig. 43 - Map Locating Claregate Street

-Fig. 7.15 Historic View Of Claregate Street (Permission To Use)
+Fig. 44 - Historic View Of Claregate Street (Permission To Use)

-The building alignment, and building height of Claregate Street creates a strong sense of enclosure on the street.
+The building alignment and building height of Claregate Street creates a strong sense of enclosure on the street.
 The approach from the west towards the square slowly reveals the Market Square.
 The change in topography is reflected in the streetscape where the eaves and roof ridges gradually step up reflecting the changes in topography.
 The distinction between building plots are demarcated in the roof scape by chimneys, although, a number have been lost over time.
 There are strong visual connections from the street to the Cathedral with views through narrow gaps between the terraces.
-This contributes to the spatial character of the street, and enriches the overall experience.
+This contributes to the spatial character of the street and enriches the over- all experience.